How many types of water are there?

 - Surface waters: They come from rivers, lakes, marshes or the sea.
 To be drinkable, these waters must undergo a treatment that eliminates unwanted elements, both suspended particles and pathogens.
 These particles are mainly clays that rivers carry or remains from plants or animals that float in them.
 Discharges from factories and populations must be added to them.
 To remove these physical impurities decanting procedures are mainly used that make them rush to the bottom.
 Water bacteria are killed by chemical or biological procedures.

 The population increase has forced to reuse the water in rivers, on which large amount of pollutants are discharged.
 Large water treatment plants have to be installed in order to convert these non-drinkable water into water fit for human consumption.
 In places with little water, desalination plants that purify water from the sea have been built.
 Using one of these procedures, “tap water” is obtained that is ” fit ” for human consumption, although its quality and its characteristics make it sometimes unappetizing.
-(More information on the contamination of the water in the listing above)
+(More information on the contamination of the water in the listing below)

 - Ground waters: They are those that can be obtained from a source that comes from inside the ground or from wells.
 These waters normally have a lower degree of contamination than the surface waters, but in most cases they should be pretreated before to be suitable for human consumption.
 Well water is used as drinking water.
 Spring water can be supplied through the drinking water supply network or used for bottling.